-Analysis of the NCS dataset began in July 2001. iv The results from the NCS interviews were analyzed by experts at Rutgers, Harvard, and Indiana University.
+Analysis of the NCS dataset began in July 2001.iii The results from the NCS interviews were analyzed by experts at Rutgers, Harvard, and Indiana University.
 Between July 2001 and August 2002, in consultation with BLS staff, a series of tables based on analysis of the NCS was created and updated.
-The final document contained presentations of (1) tabulations of the potential disability identifiers; (2) crosstabulations of the potential disability identifiers with each other and with a variety of measures of medical and psychological conditions; (3) a summary of cases that were difficult to classify as having a disability; and (4) regressions predicting alternative measures of disability and severe disability.
+The final document contained presentations of (1) tabulations of the potential disability identifiers; (2) cross-tabulations of the potential disability identifiers; (2) cross-tabulations of the potential disability identifiers with each other and with a variety of measures of medical and psychological conditions; (3) a summary of cases that were difficult to classify as having a disability; and (4) regressions predicting alternative measures of disability and severe disability.

-In the summer of 2002, the above analysis was expanded into a disability classification system, identifying 24 categories of respondents that could be broadly grouped into those who:

-E) are not worth re-contacting in an attempt to gain further information.
+In the summer of 2002, the above analysis was expanded into a disability classification system, identifying 24 categories of respondents that could be broadly grouped into those who: A) definitely have a disability, B) probably have a disability, C) possibly have a disability, D) are very unlikely to have a disability, and E) are not worth re-contacting in an attempt to gain further information.
 (See table 1.)